Draylar/vanilla-hammers/README.md

 ## License

-Vanilla Hammers is licensed under GPLv3.
-This means you can:
+1.18 Vanilla Hammers is licensed under MIT.
+Previous versions (<= 1.17) are licensed and distributed under GPLv3.
-  - include it in a pack
-  - distribute it where appropriate
-  - re-publish the mod if I go inactive
-  - modify the source code